My Dearest Love Romush

 As to jewellery, Romana liked anything to dress with, but nothing expensive, as she always was concerned about losing it, moreover, she had the little jewellery she had left from her husband, seeing it being stolen by two break-ins.
 Also knowing about jewellery, having worked a time for one of the most established secondhand jewellers on Bond Street, Romana knew their profit margins and the expensive ring did never reflect the true price.

 Most men, I have advised through the years or were close to, always complained about their wives spending money, either on themselves, clothing, cars, or jewellery.
 Romana did do none of them.
-A girlfriend of Romana would once a week spend nearly £500 at her hairdresser, in South Moulton Street.
+A girlfriend of Romana would once a week spend nearly £500 (in 1992) at her hairdresser, in South Moulton Street.
 Romana could, but never did spend much on hairdressers, moreover, had any need to because she believed most women needed some comfort going either with themselves or how they looked at themselves.

 Romana was 100% comfortable in her skin.
 Romana went with a Polish girlfriend to Milan to shop for the weekend in September 2006, the girlfriend would spend close to a million euros, every year on clothes.
 Apart from having good food, wine, and lots of laughter, Romana found it rather absurd and boring, because she did not find her girlfriend was happy or joyful, spending hundreds of thousands, and neither specifically cared much about the individual clothing.
 When Romana came back, she said, she did not want to do this again and much prefer our shopping in Como or San Remo with me, always showing each item, “like my own private model show” always smiling, even dancing.